matthewjberger/site/_posts/2019-4-14-Nuking-Your-Git-Repo.md

 ## Breakdown

 ### Shell commands as git aliases
-First, the odd syntax of running shell commands with parameters via git aliases:
+First, here is the syntax for running shell commands with parameters via git aliases:

 ```bash
 "!sh -c \"git command $1\" -"